My Artful Essence

 I have many memories from before I started school, like learning to whistle and discovering there is no such word as “worser”.
 I began honing my portraiture skills at age 3 when I drew in my older brother’s Dick and Jane readers.
 I couldn’t wait to start school so I could learn things like he was learning and have my own readers to draw in.
 Imagine my dismay on my first day of kindergarten when Miss Hamilton told me I wouldn’t need the pencil, ruler, eraser and scribbler I’d so proudly brought with me.
 When I got home I told my mother with disgust, “All we did was play!”

-Perhaps even then I took life a bit too seriously but my desire to learn and my creative drive – whether refining my vocabulary, drawing, whistling or making things - were evident at that early age.
+Perhaps even then I took life a bit too seriously at times but my desire to learn and my creative drive – whether refining my vocabulary, drawing, whistling or making things - were evident at that early age.
 Oh … and I’ve since learned how important play is too.

 Now I know I’m what Barbara Sher, author of Refuse to Choose, calls a “scanner” – a person with a “multiplicity of interests” and difficulty choosing and, often, finishing things.
 Barbara advises trying them all and resisting society’s pressure to choose one thing and stick with it.
 I choose to follow her advice!

 In my 30s I quit my government job to make my living hand-painting silk fashions.
 I ultimately returned to my job as a business analyst.
-While it didn’t provide much of a creative outlet, it did better meet my need for mental challenges … as well as for food and shelter!
+While it didn’t provide much of a creative outlet, it did meet my need for mental challenges … as well as for food and shelter!
 Once again the artistic me had to be satisfied on evenings and weekends.

 Contrary to the well-meaning advice I often receive, I will continue to stay up until 3:00 a.m. on occasion to play, learn and create, and will share the results with you here.